 How do the three local Head Start centers compare?

-Northwest is the smallest Head Start campus with 51 students enrolled during the 2020-2021 school year.
+Northwest is the smallest, exclusively Head Start campus with 51 students enrolled during the 2020-2021 school year.
 Northwest serves only 3-year-old students.
 It has the highest percentage – 26 percent – of English Language Learners.
 Transportation to this campus is provided for a limited number of families based on need.

 Where do 4-year-olds attend Head Start?

 When a child turns 4, he/she will attend a Head Start 4-year-old class at one of four WFISD campuses.
 Currently, Farris Early Childhood Center, Brook Village Early Childhood Center, Cunningham Elementary and Booker T. Washington Elementary have 4-year-old Head Start classrooms underway.

 How many children attend Head Start in Wichita Falls?

 WFISD serves approximately 400 students in its Head Start program.

 Head Start Principal is Letitia Willis.
 Contact her at (940) 235-4302 or by email at firstname.lastname@example.org.

 How long has Head Start been helping qualifying families?

 Head Start was launched nationally in 1965 during the Lyndon B. Johnson presidency and has served 32 million children and their families since then.
 The Head Start Act of 1981 expanded the program.
 It was revised again in 2007.
 Head Start has become the nation's longest-running program to address poverty issues that affect many American families.